Returns & refunds

 Cancelling before shipping

 If you paid but the seller hasn't shipped yet, message them directly to request cancellation.
 Most are happy to cancel and relist; you'll get a full refund.
-If the seller doesn't reply within 48 hours of you requesting, or if 10 days pass with no shipment, contact hello@joinrarekind.co.uk and we'll step in.
+If the seller doesn't reply within 48 hours, contact hello@joinrarekind.co.uk and we'll step in.
+Either way, sellers have 7 days from payment to ship— if the parcel still hasn't been handed over by then, the order auto-cancels and you're refunded in full automatically.

 Counterfeits